dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/user-management/_index.md

 ![Force AutoLoad Checkbox](2024-11-15_AutoLoadBox.png)

 Force Autoload helps prevent cherry-picking by forcing the order in which patient charts are presented to end users.
+Dolbey recommends using Force Auto Load for high-volume coders where quality and productivity tracking is critical.

 ![Autoload Dashboard](AutoloadDashboard.png)